Home // Sarasota Divorce Attorney

 Throughout the case, there are certain deadlines that must be met, including filing mandatory disclosure (financial documents that both parties are required to give each other).

 Generally, after the mandatory disclosures, the case is set for mediation.
 Mediation is required in family law cases in Florida.
 But sometimes, the parties reach an agreement on all issues before mediation, and the case is settled.
 If the case does not settle, then it goes to mediation.
+In which case, it is important to have a Sarasota divorce mediation attorney to help you through the process.

 Mediation takes place and the case is either settled or the parties reach an impasse, and the case is then set for trial.